TouK/nussknacker-helm/src/README.md

   repository: nussknacker-sample-components
   tag: 1.15
 ```
-For flink mode, only `image.repository` configuration is needed.
+For flink mode, only `image.repository` configuration is needed, as Designer itself prepares fatjar with dependencies of the Flink job.

 Other way of installing custom components is direct configuration of classpath, adding URL accessible in the K8s cluster.
 Below sample
 configuration adding additional JDBC driver for [SQL enrichers](https://docs.nussknacker.io/documentation/docs/scenarios_authoring/Enrichers#sql-enricher):